infinitepower18/CrashReportKit/README.md

 ## Privacy

 CrashReportKit does not upload or transmit reports automatically.
-Reports remain in the shared app-group container until the user explicitly shares them or they are removed by retention.
+Reports stay in the shared app-group container until application or extension code shares, transmits, or removes them, or retention pruning removes them.

 ## Platform notes